Safe Computing Guide

 13. Secure Your Home Network WiFi

 ALWAYS use a trusted computer and protected Wi-Fi for banking activities.
-DO NOT use a public network to access banking or private information, because there is simply no way to trust it, and ALL the files travelling through the air can potentially be captured and used.
+DO NOT use a public network to access banking or private information because there is simply no way to trust it, and ALL the files traveling through the air can potentially be captured and used.

 14. Securing Your Online Accounts with 2FA

-Two-Factor Authentication, or 2FA, is becoming a much more common method to better protect your online accounts from being compromised.
-You can setup your accounts to use one-time 6-digit numbered codes, accessible via trusted 2FA app on your mobile device, and enter the code in addition to your username and password to gain access to your accounts.
-If no one else has access to your mobile device, they can’t see those codes.
+Two-factor authentication, or 2FA, is becoming a much more common method of protecting your online accounts from compromise.
+You can set up your accounts to use one-time 6-digit numbered codes accessible via a trusted 2FA app on your mobile device.

-Alternatively, the option exists to have a one-time code sent via text message to your phone.
-But this method is much less secure and is susceptible to what is known as SIM Swapping.
+Alternatively, you can have a one-time code sent to your phone via text message.
+However, this method is much less secure and is susceptible to what is known as SIM Swapping.